 In addition to the summits of the Heads of State and Government of the seven major advanced economies - United States, Japan, Germany, France, Italy, United Kingdom and Canada (the G7), - there are meetings of finance Ministers and central bank Governors.
 The euro area is represented by the President of the Eurogroup and the President of the European Central Bank.

-The Minister of Economy and Finance and the Governor of the Bank of Italy represent Italy.
+The Minister of Economy and Finance and the Governor of Banca d'Italia represent Italy.

-The G20 is an informal body set up in 1999 with the aim of broadening the examination of major issues for global economic stability to include countries of systemic importance.
-It has grown in importance since 2008, when the first meeting of Heads of State and Government was held.
-Since then the G20 has been the main international forum for debating economic policy measures aimed at strengthening the global economy, reforming international financial institutions and improving financial regulation.
+The G20 is an informal forum established in 1999 to broaden discussions among systemically significant countries on key issues impacting global economic stability.
+The G20's role began to gain greater prominence in 2008, when the first summit of Heads of State and Government was held.
+Since then, the G20 has been the main international forum for discussing economic policies aimed at strengthening the global economy, reforming international financial institutions and improving financial regulation.

-The finance Ministers and central bank Governors of nineteen industrial and emerging countries participate in the G20: the G7 countries, Saudi Arabia, Argentina, Australia, Brazil, China, South Korea, India, Indonesia, Mexico, Russia, South Africa and Turkey, as well as the ECB and the European Union (represented by the person holding the rotating presidency of the Council of the European Union).
-The G20 also benefits from the contribution of the main international institutions (the IMF, the World Bank, the Financial Stability Board and the OECD).
-The Minister of Economy and Finance and the Governor of the Bank of Italy represent Italy.
+The G20 includes the finance ministers and central bank governors of 19 countries, representing both industrialized and emerging economies: the G7 nations, Saudi Arabia, Argentina, Australia, Brazil, China, South Korea, India, Indonesia, Mexico, Russia, South Africa and Turkey, as well as the ECB, the European Union and the African Union.
+The G20's work also benefits from the contributions of major international institutions (IMF, World Bank, Financial Stability Board, OECD).
+Italy is represented by the Minister of Economy and Finance and by the Governor of Banca d'Italia.

 The Financial Stability Board (FSB), in operation since 2009, replaced the Financial Stability Forum, which had been set up in 1999 within the G7.
 Many advanced and emerging countries are members, as well as representatives of the major international institutions.